 How is it different from traditional analytics?

-Traditional marketing analytics tools often focus on individual channels or basic metrics like website visits or ad clicks.
-While that might work for small teams, enterprise-level organizations require more — a system that supports large datasets, layered teams, regional performance breakdowns, and rapid decision-making.
+Traditional marketing analytics tools often focus on individual channels or on fundamental metrics such as website visits or ad clicks.
+While that might work for small teams, enterprise-level organizations require more: a system that supports large datasets, layered teams, regional performance breakdowns, and rapid decision-making.

 An enterprise analytics platform helps you go beyond reactive reporting.
 It allows your marketing team to predict, and that shift changes everything.